Alexandra Perrier - Drawing

 There’s also the matter of place: located in Grand Rapids, a mid-sized city that values art and design, KCAD acts as an incubator for focused artistic growth and cultural engagement.
 Location also means you’ll enjoy mid-size city living while being only a few hours away from the cultural wealth of larger cities like Chicago and Detroit.

+As creative professionals, Drawing graduates are very adaptable and capable of applying their critical thinking, communication, and creative problem solving skills to a variety of professions.
 Many Drawing graduates choose to further develop their skills by pursuing a Master of Fine Art degree or by seeking opportunities such as artist residencies or grant-funded projects.

 As a Drawing student, you’ll learn and experiment in spacious classrooms with plentiful natural light and extensive studio equipment including large format scanners and printers and Cintiq digital drawing tablets.
 You’ll also have access to designated project spaces for installation and other space-intensive exploration, private personal studio spaces, and communal exhibition spaces equipped with expansive display walls and track-lighting.